rdo-infra/ci-config/ci-scripts/infra-setup/roles/compose_promoter/module_utils/compose_promoter/README.md

 ## Promotions

-The current supported promotion is `latest-compose` which promotes the latest available compose-id to `tripleo-ci-testing`.
+The current supported promotion is `latest-compose` which promotes the latest available compose-id to `centos-ci-testing`.